NickBarnes574/CMake_Build_System/cmake_build_system_guide.md

 Consider setting up a continuous integration (CI) system that can build and test your code on various architectures and platforms.
 This ensures that your codebase remains stable and compatible across all intended targets.

 By following this breakdown, you'll have a structured approach to setting up a CMake build system that is scalable, flexible, and suitable for a project that targets multiple platforms and architectures.

+To use the `/opt` directory for storing your toolchain in a Linux environment, follow these steps:

+1. **Download the Toolchain**:
+   - First, you need to download the specific version of the toolchain you require.
+Since you mentioned using a toolchain from bootlin.com, visit their website, find the appropriate toolchain (like `aarch64--glibc--stable-2023.11-1`), and download it.

+2. **Extract the Toolchain**:
+   - Once downloaded, you can extract the toolchain to the `/opt` directory.
+This process typically involves uncompressing the toolchain archive.
+For example, if your downloaded toolchain is a tar.gz file, you can use the following command in the terminal:
+     ```bash
+     sudo tar -xzvf downloaded_toolchain.tar.gz -C /opt/
+     ```
+   - This command will extract the toolchain to the `/opt` directory.
+You might need to replace `downloaded_toolchain.tar.gz` with the actual filename of your downloaded toolchain.

+3. **Set Permissions (if necessary)**:
+   - You may need to set appropriate permissions on the toolchain directory to ensure that all required users have access to it.
+For example:
+     ```bash
+     sudo chmod -R u=rwx,g=rx,o=rx /opt/toolchain_directory
+     ```
+   - Replace `toolchain_directory` with the actual directory name of the toolchain in `/opt`.

+4. **Update Environment Variables**:
+   - To use the toolchain, update the PATH environment variable to include the toolchain’s bin directory.
+Add the following line to your `.bashrc` or `.bash_profile` (or the configuration file of your shell):
+     ```bash
+     export PATH=/opt/toolchain_directory/bin:$PATH
+     ```
+   - Again, replace `toolchain_directory` with the actual directory name.
+After editing the file, apply the changes by running `source ~/.bashrc` or simply reopen the terminal.

+5. **Configure the Project**:
+   - When configuring your project (e.g., running `cmake`), specify the toolchain file if needed.
+This is often done with a flag like `-DCMAKE_TOOLCHAIN_FILE=/path/to/toolchainfile.cmake`.

+6. **Document the Setup**:
+   - Provide clear documentation for your project, indicating that the toolchain is located in `/opt` and how to set it up, including any environment variable changes and permissions settings.

+7. **Gitignore the Toolchain (if using Git)**:
+   - If your project is in a Git repository, make sure that the toolchain directory is listed in your `.gitignore` file to prevent it from being accidentally committed to your repository.

+By following these steps, you’ll have a centrally located toolchain in the `/opt` directory, which can be conveniently used across multiple projects or by multiple team members.